ergo-services/ergo/examples/raft/README.md

 ## Raft demo scenario ##

 1. Starting 4 nodes with raft processes.
 They are connecting to each other to build a quorum.
 Since we use 4 raft processes, only 3 of them will be chosen for the quorum (gen.RaftQuorumState3).
 One becomes a follower (it won't receive the leader election result).
 2. Quorum is built.
-All cluster members receive infomation about the new quorum (invoking HandleQuorum callback on each raft process).
-They start leader election among the quorum members.
+All cluster members receive infomartion about the new quorum (invoking HandleQuorum callback on each raft process).
+Quorum members start leader election.
 3. Leader is elected (chosen the raft process with the latest 'serial').
 Every quorum member receives information about the leader and its 'serial' (invoking HandleLeader callback on them).
 4. Raft process checks the missing serials on its storage and makes a Get request to the cluster to receive them.
 5. Follower makes an Append request to add a new key/value to the cluster (it sends to the quorum member, and the quorum member forwards it further to the leader)